Basecoat & Mesh Reinforcement Layer Guide — How the Crack-Resistant Layer of UK EWI Works

 What the Reinforcement Layer Does and Why It Matters

-• Combined shell: When correctly embedded, the mortar and mesh form a single composite layer typically 3–5 mm thick.
+• Combined shell: when correctly embedded, the mortar and mesh form a single composite layer typically 3–5 mm thick.
 This acts as the facade's primary defence against impact damage, moisture ingress, and surface cracking over the full service life of the system.

 Choosing the Right Basecoat and Mesh Combination